Master of Science in Clinical Research Courses

 All MSCR participants conduct a mentored thesis project in clinical or translational research (PhD graduate students will complete a PhD thesis on a CTR related topic in lieu of the master's thesis).
 The thesis requires developing a hypothesis-driven research proposal to investigate a clinical/translational research question, followed by data collection, analysis of data and presentation of results (both oral and written in a format suitable for publication in the medical literature).
 It should incorporate appropriate procedures and skills learned in formal course work.
 The research thesis may focus on a therapeutic clinical trial, interventional study, observational study, an epidemiologic or molecular epidemiologic study, a clinical evaluation program (health services, outcomes, etc.), or a translational research project.
 Students provide an oral presentation to the Georgia CTSA Research Education Executive Committee and submit a written thesis which must be approved by the MSCR program and Dean of the Emory Laney Graduate School.
 MSCR students are strongly encouraged to present their thesis data at a national meeting and publish their thesis data in a peer-reviewed journal.
 The data may also impact and serve as the foundation for a career development grant submitted to NIH (e.g. F32, K-series) or a foundation.

-Non-credit requirements include an Institutional Review Board (IRB) rotation, a Participant and Clinical Interactions (PCI) unit rotation, a monthly CTR Journal club as well as training in leadership, team science, mentorship and entrepreneurship.
+Non-credit requirements include an Institutional Review Board (IRB) rotation, a monthly CTR Journal club as well as training in leadership, team science, mentorship and entrepreneurship.